-- 1. RESPONDENT shall pay an administrative fine to the Division in amount of \$15,000.00, along with the Division's costs in the amount \$2,192.32, for a total amount of \$17,192.32 due to the Division ("Amount Due").
+- 1. RESPONDENT shall pay the Division's costs in the amount \$1,111.80 ("Amount Due").

 The Amount Due shall be payable to the Division within 30 days of the effective date of this Order. - 2.
+RESPONDENT's salesperson license (license number S.0175080) is hereby revoked. - 3.
 The Division may institute debt collection proceedings for failure to timely pay the Amount Due, including action to reduce this Order to a judgment.
-Further, if collection goes through the State of Nevada, then RESPONDENT shall also pay the costs associated with collection. - 3.
-The Commission retains jurisdiction for correcting any errors that may have occurred in the drafting and issuance of this document. - 4.
-This Order shall become effective on the 30th day of April 2020.
-DATED this 3/st day of March, 2020.
+Further, if collection goes through the State of Nevada, then RESPONDENT shall also pay the costs associated with collection.